This website is not intended for children and we do not knowingly collect data relating to children.

-We share your personal data within the Karl Otto Group and certain members are based outside the EEA.
+We share your personal data within the Karla Otto Group and The Independents Group, and certain members of each are based outside the EEA.
 This will therefore involve transferring your data outside the European Economic Area (EEA).

 Whenever we transfer your personal data out of the EEA, we ensure a similar degree of protection is afforded to it by ensuring at least one of the following safeguards is implemented:

 - We will only transfer your personal data to countries that have been deemed to provide an adequate level of protection for personal data by the European Commission.

 - Where we use certain service providers, we may use specific contracts approved by the European Commission which give personal data the same protection it has in Europe.

 Please contact us if you want further information on the specific mechanism used by us when transferring your personal data out of the EEA.